 Do you see hidden meanings in literary texts?
 Movies?
 Games?
 There are many possible readings of all literary and visual texts.
 Even your own identity governs your interpretation of the material.
 For this course, we will discover and apply critical models to various literary, visual, and digital texts.
-Critical models will include foundational twentieth-century theory as well as contemporary approaches to literature (Feminist, Queer, Marxist, Post-Colonial, and Digital Humanities theories).
-Though we will apply these critical models to texts across several historical periods and literary genres, Joseph Conrad's Heart of Darkness will be our ur-text.
+Critical models will include foundational twentieth-century theory as well as contemporary approaches to literature (Feminist, Queer, Marxist, Post-Colonial theories).
+Though we will apply these critical models to a variety of texts, Joseph Conrad's Heart of Darkness will be our ur-text.